 “Dr. Woo and I are very happy and honored to receive this award,” said Dr. Michael Leon.
 “We hope it will encourage parents to use this approach for their children with autism.”

 Mendability co-founder, Eyal Aronoff, is also a co-founder of Quest Software (now a Dell company) and Fuel Freedom Foundation.
 He found that Sensory Enrichment Therapy helped his daughter Leya overcome her autism.
 Today she functions as a normal, healthy teenager.
 Aronoff, and others, funded the UCI research efforts behind the therapy to make it available to other families.
 Now Mendability for Autism will assist families in overcoming the symptoms and challenges of autism.

 Mendability is the original provider of Sensory Enrichment Therapy for autism.
-Sensory Enrichment Therapy is a scientifically driven treatment that uses sensory experiences to enable the brain to overcome the symptoms of autism.
-Mendability is a low-cost, structured treatment protocol that parents and caregivers can administer at home without the use of medications.
+Sensory Enrichment Therapy is an evidence-based, clinically-validated therapy to promote brain plasticity and make living with autism simpler and more comfortable.
+Mendability is a low-cost, structured protocol that parents and caregivers can administer at home without the use of medications.
 For more information, please visit www.mendability.com or call 1 (888) 579-7002.

 +1-801-692-6830 ext.
 7001